m-marini/wheellyj/README.md

 The code of Arduino controller is at [Wheellino project](https://github.com/m-marini/wheellino)

+## Release 0.4.0

+Added the radar map component that processes the proxy sensor signals creating a map of obstacles.
+The map feeds the neural network as environment state signals.

 ## Release 0.3.0

 The remote server is Java software running in JVM that implements the interaction between environment and agent.